Croquet: International croquet

 International croquet competition is governed by the World Croquet Federation, often referred to as the WCF.
-Croquet Europe is a subsidiary of the WCF set up to manage European croquet tournaments and provide a closer link to European Clubs in the management of international croquet.
+Croquet Europe is a subsidiary of the WCF set up to manage European croquet tournaments and provide a closer link to European clubs in the management of international croquet.

 As well as club-level games, county-level tournaments, and leagues, there are regular world championships and international matches between croquet-playing countries.
-The sport has particularly strong followings in the UK, Spain, US, New Zealand, Australia, and Egypt; many other countries also play.
+The sport has particularly strong followings in the United Kingdom, Spain, United States, New Zealand, Australia, and Egypt; many other countries also play.
+Both association croquet (AC) and golf croquet (GC) are competed in international championships.
 Every four years, the top countries play in the World Team Championships in AC (the MacRobertson Shield) and GC (the Openshaw Shield).
 The current world rankings show England in top place for AC, followed by Australia in second place, and New Zealand in third place, with the United States in fourth position.
 The same four countries appear in the top six of the GC country rankings, below Egypt in top position, and with Spain at number six.

 Individual World Championships usually take place every two or three years.
 The 2025 AC World Championships took place in West Palm Beach, Florida; the winner was Reg Bamford.
 The current Women's Association Croquet World Champion (2023) is Debbie Lines of England.